 It works on any operating system and is downloaded to your computer.
 If you miss typewriters as much as I do, you can turn on “typewriter sounds” to hear your keystrokes.
 How cool is that?!

-WriteWay is a downloadable software which works much like Scrivener, keeping files all in one place and easily accessible (although the free version of WriteWay pales in comparison to Scrivener).
+WriteWay is a downloadable software that works much like Scrivener, keeping files all in one place and easily accessible (although the free version of WriteWay pales in comparison to Scrivener).

 Besides basic word processing and formatting, it includes word tracking, so you know how much you write each day.
 Unfortunately, this is only available on Windows.
 Sorry, Mac users.